OracleMichael/OIC_WORKSHOP/INSTRUCTOR_MATERIALS/README.md

 ## OIC setup

-1. In IDCS, add all OIC users to all roles in the OIC cloud service
+1. In IDCS, add all OIC users to all roles in the OIC cloud service - admin role
 2. Enable file server for OIC
 3. In the file server settings, enable all users with default setting
 4. Create a folder called "workshop" under the home directory and enable full access for all users to the directory